Lagos APC leaders meet over lingering party crises – The Sun Nigeria

 He then outlined steps that the party can take to resolve conflicts.
 He said that the leadership of the party has to be an active listener, aware of every verbal tone and also be a good reader of body language.
 He advised that to get disputants to stop fighting and start cooperating, entails steering the discussion away from accusations and towards ways of resolving the conflict.

-He said: “Nigeria’s political parties, unlike what entrails in other jurisdictions, have not really institutionalised efficient frameworks for dealing with conflicts among their ranks and file.
+“Nigeria’s political parties, unlike what entrails in other jurisdictions, have not really institutionalised efficient frameworks for dealing with conflicts among their ranks and file.
 As demonstrated by the APC, intra party conflicts are not only threats to democratic consolidation but also to social harmony and stability of the party.
-Intra party conflicts are rooted in a genre of political practice which makes entrance into public office a surety of easy access to public resources and an avenue to private accumulation of wealth
+Intra party conflicts are rooted in a genre of political practice which makes entrance into public office a surety of easy access to public resources and an avenue to private accumulation of wealth,” he said.

 “Article 11(a)(ii) of the APC Constitution provides for the National Advisory Council as one of the organs of the party and under Article 13(2)(a), its function is stated thus: “The National Advisory Council shall i, Be the conscience and soul of the party and shall represent and demonstrate the highest standard of morality in the party.
 However, APC does not have a Board of Trustees/Advisory Council which should be the conscience of the party six years after clinching power, as a result, crises within the party festers.”